Shopping Centers and Superstores

 At about the same time, I went back and walked thru Big C again, just trying to be fair and open-minded.
 They do have the best prices, and some unique products, but on average, in nature, price is proportional to quality, as I found readily apparent to me in browsing the stores again.
 Enough said.

-There are a few Thai superstores, but the biggest and best by far are Central and Robinsons.
-You'll also notice Siam Jusco, Pata, and a few others.
+There are a few Thai superstores, but two nice Thai ones are Central and Robinsons.
+Some other Thai ones died or are hard to find, e.g., Siam Jusco, Pata, and a few others.

 Central and Robinsons are old Thai chains, originally two leaders who competed with each other.
 When I arrived in 1994, they were the nicest superstores, with Robinsons my preference.
 Some years later, the two companies merged, probably in response to the arrival of the multinational superstores.